 About

 John D. Dunne (PhD 1999, Harvard University) holds the Distinguished Chair in Contemplative Humanities, an endowed position created through the Center for Healthy Minds at the University of Wisconsin–Madison.
-He is also distinguished professor in the Department of Asian Languages & Cultures, where he currently serves as department Chair.
+He is also distinguished professor in the Department of Asian Languages & Cultures, where he recently served as department Chair.

 John Dunne's work focuses on Buddhist philosophy and contemplative practice, especially in dialog with Cognitive Science and Psychology.
 His publications appear in venues ranging across both the Humanities and the Sciences, and they include works on Buddhist philosophy, contemplative practice and their interpretation within scientific, philosophical and cultural contexts.

-John Dunne speaks in both academic and public contexts, and his public engagements often include the Gomde centers of Denmark and Austria and Upaya Zen Center in Santa Fe.
-In addition to serving as core faculty in the Center for Healthy Minds, he is a Fellow and former Board member of the Mind and Life Institute and an academic adviser for the Rangjung Yeshe Institute.
+John Dunne speaks in both academic and public contexts, and his public engagements often include Gomde Austria and Upaya Zen Center in Santa Fe.
+In addition to serving as core faculty in the Center for Healthy Minds, he is a Fellow and former Board member of the Mind and Life Institute, a contributor to Mind and Life Europe, and an academic adviser for the Rangjung Yeshe Institute.

 For more information, see John Dunne's full CV.